jfarre90/reactnd-project-myreads-starter/README.md

+# Project description

+App just needs npm install and npm start to work.

+Implemented React to the project.
+The app is mainly split in 2 different screens or routes, the Display page (where we see the sleves) and the Search page (where we run our text queries).

+Both of those pages reuse the Book and BookShelfSelector component.
 # MyReads Project

 This is the starter template for the final assessment project for Udacity's React Fundamentals course.
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.